stemarcotti/singularity-introduction/episodes/01-singularity-gettingstarted.md

 ```

 Depending on the version of Singularity installed on your system, you may see a different version.
 At the time of writing, `v3.5.3` is the latest release of Singularity.

-## Images and containers

-We'll start with a brief note on the terminology used in this section of the course.
-We refer to both ***images*** and ***containers***.
-What is the distinction between these two terms?

-***Images*** are bundles of files including an operating system, software and potentially data and other application-related files.
-They may sometimes be referred to as a *disk image* or *container image* and they may be stored in different ways, perhaps as a single file, or as a group of files.
-Either way, we refer to this file, or collection of files, as an image.

-A ***container*** is a virtual environment that is based on an image.
-That is, the files, applications, tools, etc that are available within a running container are determined by the image that the container is started from.
-It may be possible to start multiple container instances from an image.
-You could, perhaps, consider an image to be a form of template from which running container instances can be started.

 ## Getting an image and running a Singularity container